 Particles in the micrometer range can not be seen with the naked eye.
 And this is what makes those finest particles so dangerous - they are practically an invisible Toxin.

 Particles of a size of less than 1 µm are a particular danger as these can enter the avioli; that is they can reach the inside of the lungs and air sacs.
-Furthermore, they can also reach the brain via the bloodstream and cause brain and nerve damage.
+Ultrafine particles pass through cell membranes.
+Into the bloodstream and all the way to the brain.
+There they cause brain and nerve damage.